EIS1600/hdis-ac/README.md

-# hdis-audition-statements
+# hdis-as

-Course materials for the audition statements analysis
+Course materials for the audition certificates analysis

 ...